 A large-scale study shows a direct link between dry eyes and sleep quality.
 The study involved over seventy thousand participants aged between 19 to 94 years.

 The researchers observed that about 9% of participants suffered from dry eyes.
 Of these, a whopping 36% complained of poor sleep quality.
 But how exactly does sleep quality cause dry eyes?

-Poor sleep influences tear secretion and tear film stability.
+Poor sleep affects tear secretion and tear film stability.
 It also aggravates anxiety and depression, worsening your dry eye symptoms.
 The bottom line is that lack of sleep can affect your eyesight.